usexfg/DIGM/device-proof-recorder-ios/XCODE_SETUP.md

 ## Ready to Build!

-Your DIGM ◉rigins app is ready to build and test.
+Your DIGM 🅞rigins app is ready to build and test.

 **Status**: ✅ All source files complete
 **Next**: Build in Xcode and test on physical device